How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 5 steps to upsell and cross-sell your business effectively

-You can look for opportunities to upsell and cross-sell before your customers purchase your services, while quoting for a job, or once you’ve completed the job.
+You can look for opportunities to upsell and cross-sell before your customers purchase your services.
+Or you can even do so while quoting for a job, or once the job is complete.

 1. Know your audience

 Understanding your audience is key to these sales techniques.
-You need to use the right language to communicate the value of your proposition and ensure the choice is always in your customers’ hands.
+You must use the right language to communicate the value of your proposition.
+Ensuring the choice is always in your customers’ hands.

 2. Identify customer journey